dchowitz/slire/README.md

 ### stripSystemFields

-`stripSystemFields<U>(entity: U): Omit<U, '_id'>`
+`stripSystemFields<U>(entity: U): Omit<U, 'id'>`

-Helper method that removes system-managed fields from an entity object, making it ready for `create` or `upsert` operations.
-Strips exactly the fields configured for this repository instance (timestamps, version, soft delete) while preserving the `id` field needed for upsert operations.
+Helper method that removes system-managed fields from an entity object, making it ready for repository operations.
+Strips exactly the fields configured for this repository instance (id, timestamps, version, soft delete).
+For upsert operations, users explicitly handle the id field.
 See the MongoDB-specific implementation section for detailed usage examples and behavior.

 ## MongoDB Implementation